When to Change Divorce Attorneys (And How to Do It)

 Step 3: Request your complete file.

 Your file belongs to you.
 Original documents you provided (financial records, correspondence, court documents) must be returned.
 You are entitled to copies of everything in the file, including correspondence, drafts, and work product.
 The attorney may charge reasonable copying costs for copies, but cannot withhold your original materials.
-[See Section 5 below on the retaining lien.]
+See The retaining lien below for the state-variation rules that affect this.

 Step 4: Brief the new attorney with a written case summary.